AryaBuwa/Weekly-Submissions/README.md

 4. [Kaggle](https://www.kaggle.com/)
 5. [Github](https://www.github.com/)

-This project is for personal learning and educational purposes only.
+This projects are only for personal learning and educational purposes.